 Westmorland Dales Landscape Partnership The Westmorland Dales Landscape Partnership Scheme aims to unlock and reveal the hidden heritage of the Westmorland Dales, enabling more people to connect with, enjoy and benefit from this inspirational landscape.
 Thanks to National Lottery players it has been supported by a grant from the Heritage Fund.
-With a Spring in our Step The last few months have tested us all with lockdown and short winter days.
-But there has been plenty to enjoy and celebrate too...
+Summer in the Westmorland Dales As spring turns into summer there is plenty on offer for you to get involved with safely.
+We have a series of Wednesday Health and Heritage walks, supplemented on the occasional Saturday with some longer walks including ones in Great Asby on 17th July.
 Read more> Sign Up to our mailing list to receive our latest news, events and volunteering opportunities.
-Home About the Scheme Summer Events Scheme Projects News Resources Grants Contacts Celebrating Natural and Cultural Heritage Through Land Art This autumn children in the Westmorland Dales have been exploring the landscape through land art.
+Home About the Scheme Events Projects News Resources Grants Contacts Celebrating Natural and Cultural Heritage Through Land Art This autumn children in the Westmorland Dales have been exploring the landscape through land art.
 We are working with Kirkby Stephen Community Arts and land artists ‘Stomping Ground’ and 6 local primary schools using Land Art creations to celebrate local landmarks and nature.
 This lovely project, forming part of the Westmorland Dales Landscape Partnership Scheme, is helping connect children with the natural world encouraging them to look closely at materials such as sticks, pine cones, stones, soils, leaves , grass and wool.
 They have created collages used natural materials, using them like a paint brush, creating beautiful art pieces.
 During these sessions children began first by creating individual art pieces which helped to develop their skills and fire the imagination leading to the final group piece.
 The children chose an image, made a frame and built the image up in layers, like a sketch before fine tuning the outlines of the final piece.
 Some of the images created so far by Primary schools include Hardendale Cairn and Smardale Viaduct, Nine standards, a red squirrel and a short-eared owl.
 Please look out for the film which will be ready for release in a few weeks.
 It will showcase their work and bring the schools together in this unifying joyous project.
 Many thanks to the children and Teachers at our fantastic local Primary Schools who enabled this to happen.
 Orton C of E School, Crosby Ravensworth C of E School, Asby Endowed School, Tebay Primary, Shap CE Primary and Kirkby Stephen Primary School.
 They work so hard to maintain a sense of normality whilst keeping children safe during these difficult times.